sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

 ## add-off-canvas-transition

 Creates transition styles for off-canvas elements.
 This mixin makes available 8 unique transition effects with left and right variations.
-These can be output using their respective `$style` strings:
+These can be output using their respective style strings:

 <table class="table table-docs">
   <tr>